 I know that what you are facing right now, feels like you are the only person on this earth to have been dealt a situation like this.
 Your immediate support circle are still as vital as ever but chances are that there is no one in their you can really talk about your new world with.
 You now have the opportunity to grow your village and include other women who have faced a similar situation to yours.

-You can access a service such as Mummy Matcher, or be that person who says hello in the waiting room whether it be in a medical, school or even a beauty therapist setting.
+You can access a service such as the She Can Thrive Connection Service, or be that person who says hello in the waiting room whether it be in a medical, school or even a beauty therapist setting.
 Use your kids as a buffer and a way to start a conversation, something as simple “oh my son/daughter does that too”.
 And I know it doesn’t feel like it, but if you have felt/thought it, I would bet my bottom dollar that there is another mummy out there who has felt something similar.